JKSNS/Binary-Bomb/README.md

 ## Overview

-The **BombLab** challenge involves a binary executable that simulates a "bomb" with multiple phases, each requiring a specific input to "defuse" it.
+The **Binary Bomb** challenge involves a binary executable that simulates a "bomb" with multiple phases, each requiring a specific input to "defuse" it.
 Providing the wrong input causes the bomb to "explode," necessitating a retry.
 The objective is to reverse engineer the binary and determine the correct inputs for each phase using various debugging and reverse engineering tools.

 ## Tools Needed